CF1, CF2: The Common

 impulse and frequency responses

-are not actively supported by CATT.
-Use of the DDI will remain possible
+DLLs are not actively supported by CATT.
+Use of the DDI will

-for some time but requires use of TUCT v1 mainly for old projects
+remain possible for some time but requires use of TUCT v1 mainly

-TUCT v1 will run while if the new source-fle format, using SOURCE data blocks, is used TUCT v2
+v1 will run while if the new source-file format, using SOURCE data blocks, is used TUCT v2

 will run enabling use of the new CTA array modeling and many other